AyrA/Gemini/docs/FORMS.md

 ### Type: Select

-Behaves like the radio type, but is shown as a drop down instead of individual radio boxes
+Behaves like the radio type, but is shown as a drop down instead of individual radio boxes.
+This element is suitable if many options are present.

 ### Type: File